|Home Catalog FAQ||Log In|

 Read this ebook to find the answers to questions such as:

-This is a companion volume to Take Control of Fonts in Mac OS X, and we think anyone with enough fonts to be suffering from font problems will benefit from its detailed look at "healthy" fonts (which is why you can save $5 if you buy both).
+This is a companion volume to Take Control of Fonts in Mac OS X, and we think anyone with enough fonts to be suffering from font problems will benefit from its detailed look at "healthy" fonts.
 If you don't buy that ebook, note that Take Control of Font Problems in Mac OS X assumes you're familiar with font basics like Font Book's capabilities, including enabling and disabling fonts, resolving duplicates, and font validation.
 (This ebook doesn't cover the rapidly changing world of third-party font management utilities.)

 iPad & Kindle